-Navigate to the INSERTS screen in the I/O section as shown in Figure 3.
+Navigate to the >I/O>Inserts screen as shown in Fig 3.
 The available insert resources are shown in the list on the left.
 Paths on the surface are shown in the list on the right.
-Select the required insert resources, then the paths to which the insert should be connected and touch the PATCH button.
+Select the required insert resources, then the paths to which the insert should be connected and touch the 'Patch' button.